DHA & Brain Development in Pregnancy: Key Facts

 Can the body make enough DHA on its own during pregnancy?

-The body has a limited ability to convert other omega-3 fats into DHA.
+The body has a limited ability to convert other omega-3 fats (such as ALA) into DHA via the delta-6 desaturase pathway, with conversion rates typically below 5%.
 For most people, adequate DHA levels depend largely on dietary intake from fish or direct DHA supplementation.

 Who may be at higher risk of low DHA intake during pregnancy?

-Adequate DHA intake during pregnancy is associated with more favourable neurodevelopmental markers, including attention and visual development.
+• Adequate DHA intake during pregnancy is associated with more favourable neurodevelopmental markers

 Personalised Pregnancy Nutrition Support